 W.J.
 Sanders III--Mr. Sanders, 61, is Chairman of the Board and Chief Executive Officer of Advanced Micro Devices, Inc. Mr. Sanders co-founded the Company in 1969.
 He is also a director of Donaldson, Lufkin & Jenrette, Inc., the parent company of Donaldson, Lufkin & Jenrette Securities Corporation.
+Mr. Sanders has been a Director since 1969.

 Richard Previte--Mr. Previte, 63, is President, Chief Operating Officer and Member of the Office of the CEO of Advanced Micro Devices, Inc. Prior to his election as President in 1990, Mr. Previte served as Executive Vice President and Chief Operating Officer from 1989 to 1990, Chief Financial Officer and Treasurer of the Company from shortly after its founding in 1969 until 1989, and Chief Administrative Officer and Secretary of the Company from 1986 to 1989.
+Mr. Previte has been a Director since 1990.

 S. Atiq Raza--Mr. Raza, 49, is Executive Vice President, Chief Technical Officer and Member of the Office of the CEO of Advanced Micro Devices, Inc. Mr. Raza became Senior Vice President and Chief Technical Officer of AMD following the acquisition of NexGen, Inc. (NexGen) by the Company on January 17, 1996 and became an Executive Vice President and Member of the Office of the CEO in 1997.
 Prior to joining the Company, Mr. Raza was the Chairman, Chief Executive Officer, President and Secretary of NexGen and held those positions since 1991.
 From September 1988 until January 1991, Mr. Raza served as Executive Vice President of NexGen, responsible for engineering, marketing and prototype manufacturing.
 He was a member of the Board of Directors of NexGen since August 1989 and was elected Chairman of the Board in May 1994.
+Mr. Raza has been a Director since 1996.